extenda/tech-radar/README.md

 ## Release Process

 The Tech Radar is released with a CI/CD pipeline, where every commit to `master` is deployed to production.
-Every build is automatically versioned according to commit messages adhering to the [angular convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+Every build is automatically versioned according to commit messages adhering to [conventional commits](https://conventionalcommits.org).

 ## Maintainers